wendylabsinc/opfs-checker/README.md

 # Origin Private File System Checker

+Want to check on your current browser?
+[Click here](https://wendylabsinc.github.io/opfs-checker/)

 This repo is a simple tool to check if an iOS, macOS, or Android app that has an embedded web view:

 - Can support the Origin Private File System APIs